 Can I recover compensation after a brain injury?

 If your brain injury was caused by the negligent actions of another, you may be able to recover compensation for:

 - Diminished earning capacity

 - Diminished quality of life

 - Expenses associated with any home modifications required after your injury

 Contact our Denver Brain Injury Lawyers

 If you’ve suffered a brain injury, Fuicelli & Lee can help.
 Please call 303-355-7702 today to schedule a complimentary consultation.
-We serve clients along the Front Range of Colorado from our offices in Denver, Longmont and Pueblo.
+We service all of Colorado and offer virtual case management.